 - Freshman's Campaign Issue Gets D.C.
 Attention

 JM Rieger oversees video production for Roll Call.
 He began his career as an editorial intern for Roll Call in 2013 and started full time as Roll Call's video editor in September 2013.

-JM Rieger is Roll Call's video editor.
-He previously interned at Fox Sports in Los Angeles, NBC’s “Meet the Press" and Performics, a Chicago-based performance-marketing company, before joining Roll Call as an editorial intern in 2013.
+Prior to joining Roll Call, he interned at Fox Sports in Los Angeles, NBC’s “Meet the Press" and Performics, a Chicago-based performance-marketing company.

 JM graduated with honors from Miami University with degrees in journalism and political science.
 At Miami he worked as an editor for The Miami Student, covering higher education, campus life and sports, and also worked as a broadcaster and producer for the campus television and radio stations.

 As Nancy Pelosi and John A. Boehner smooched, members spent the remainder of the workweek protecting turtle passwords, choking up over Sam Houston and threatening to drop activists’ asses.

 As Nancy Pelosi and John A. Boehner smooched, members spent the remainder of the workweek protecting turtle passwords, choking up over Sam Houston and threatening to drop constituents’ asses.

 Compounding a series of dark days for Capitol Police, a bolt of lightning struck a post on the south side of the Hill this week while an officer was stationed inside.

 Monday night’s storm carried torrential rain, cannon shots of thunder and quarter-sized hail through the Washington-metro area.
 A 14-second video captured as the storm trekked across Capitol Hill shows a crack of lightning fracturing the sky and electrifying a security kiosk near the south door of the building.